linebender/rfcs/rfcs/0001-masonry-backend.md

 An earlier draft of this RFC proposed renaming `xilem` to `xilem_native`, creating a placeholder `xilem` crate to inform about the multiple backends, and moving all of them into the `crates/` folder.

-Hower, these changes were deemed out of scope for this RFC.
+However, these changes were deemed out of scope for this RFC.

 ### Ownership story

-We need to agree on a general procedure for publishing and updating crates, including masonry, which is currently owned only by Olivier Faure.
+We need to agree on a general procedure for publishing and updating crates, including Masonry, which is currently owned only by Olivier Faure.

-At the very least, if masonry is integrated, its ownership should probably be shared with Raph Levien as a stopgap.
+At the very least, if Masonry is integrated, its ownership should probably be shared with Raph Levien as a stopgap.